Did you know that if you focus on your effort rather than paying attention to your results, you can get better results faster?

 One of the most common ways my clients sabotage themselves is by putting too much focus on the results they get as they work on their new skills.

-A typical example is someone who wants to improve their social skills so that they can make more friends and create relationships with attractive strangers.
+A typical situation is someone who wants to improve their social skills.
+For example, their goal might be to make more friends or create relationships with attractive strangers.

-While they understand that it’s a step-by-step process, and while they might even decide that all they’re doing is, for example, to learn how to start a conversation – a lot of them end up frustrated if it takes them longer to make friends or meet a partner than they had fantasized about in their most optimistic moments.
+They might understand that this is a step-by-step process.
+And they might even decide that all they’re doing is, for example, to learn how to start a conversation.
+But many of them will still end up frustrated if it takes them longer to make friends or meet a partner than they had fantasized about.
+They’re focused on results and not effort, and as a result, they get into trouble.

 While their task wasn’t about getting a result – their mind keeps wanting them to focus on one.

 And this is normal for all of us when we’re not paying attention.
-We forget that improving and learning is a step-by-step process that will take time.
+We forget that, above all, improving and learning is a step-by-step process that will take time.
 That – at least in the beginning – results don’t matter as much as the effort we put in.

 This is true for anything that we’re working to improve.
 A salesperson won’t close more sales the first day they try a new sales technique.
 An athlete won’t master a new technique to beat his opponent the first time he tries it.
 A person at the gym won’t get those big muscles after the first work-through of his new exercise routine.